 - 2 Side Pieces: 3.5″ x 10″

-First, iron the Wonder Under to the back side of each piece of red felt.
-Let them cool, then peel the paper backing off and adhere the red felt to gray felt.
+First, iron the back side of the red felt pieces to the fusible web interfacing and let them cool.
+Peel the paper backing off and adhere the red felt to the gray felt.
 I happened to have a large piece of grey yardage left over from another project.
 After the pieces are adhered together, cut all of the pieces out.
 You will now have 6 pieces that are all two layers thick.

 Keep right sides together and stitch with a 1/2″ seam allowance.
 My right sides are the red felt, the inside of the bag will be gray.
 Press seams open.